The Eight Most Common Mistakes People Make When Producing A Special Interest Video –and How You Can Avoid Them!

 3/ YOU HAVE LITTLE OR NO MARKETING SUPPORT.
 You can build the best mousetrap in the world, but if you don’t attract the people who WANT that mousetrap –and attract them with an urgency to your message so they start beating down your door, checkbooks in hand –you’re going to be sorely disappointed.
 If you want to motivate a prospect to buy a product, you have to reach them often, promise real benefits, get them to react swiftly to your offer, then follow up with the goods!

 6/ YOU’RE SPENDING TOO MUCH ON PRODUCTION.
-It doesn’t make sense to sink $10,000 or more into a DVD that will net you half that much in a year.
+It doesn’t make sense to sink $10,000 or more into a Special Interest Video that will net you half that much in a year.
 Get reasonable.

 Make no mistake about it; there’s good money to be made in special interest videos.
 Just remember that the road to success is always a little bit rockier than you might first guess.
 Luckily, there’s been a lot of travelers on those roads already; observe them, model after them –at least the ones that have navigated successfully, that is!
 And remember to keep your eyes on the benefits that the customers will attain with your program, and NOT on the program itself.
 Finally –start small.
 That way you can accommodate the inevitable growth that will occur when you do things right, time after time.